zerotier/docs/docs/example.md

 ---
 title: My New Article
+description: Intro sentence that conveys meaning in first 60 or so characters, this is truncated and displayed in thumbnails.
 ---

-Intro sentence that conveys meaning in first 60 or so characters, this is truncated and displayed in thumbnails.

 ### Example section {#example}